If your dog is breathing heavier than normal through its nose, you might wonder what the cause could be.

 Brachycephalic Obstructive Airway Syndrome

-Many flat-faced breeds of dogs suffer from brachycephalic obstructive airway syndrome (BOAS).
-Brachycephalic dogs have abnormalities making them prone to breathing difficulties.
-These include very narrow slit-like nostrils, which make it hard to draw air into the nasal passages in the first place.
+Many flat-faced breeds of dogs suffer from varying degrees of brachycephalic obstructive airway syndrome (BOAS).
+I see many brachycephalic dogs in the clinic that have structural abnormalities which make them prone to breathing difficulties.
+In my experience, this is the number one cause of heavy breathing in dogs.
+These anatomical abnormalities include very narrow slit-like nostrils, which make it hard to draw air into the nasal passages in the first place.
 They also have shortened nasal passages due to their flattened skulls, an elongated soft palate obstructing the back of the throat, and everted laryngeal saccules.
 Even their windpipe (the trachea) is more narrow than normal dogs.

 All these abnormalities mean these dogs have to work much harder, making their breathing heavy and noisy compared to normal-nosed dogs.
 Other signs of BOAS include excessive snorting, snoring, and difficulty exercising.
-Surgery can help some of these animals, but ultimately, we need to be breeding for health and avoid purchasing severely affected animals like this.
+Unfortunately, I find that many owners don’t recognize there is a problem unless signs are very severe.
+Surgery can help some of these animals, and I have referred affected dogs to specialists for this.
+However, we need to be breeding for health and avoid purchasing severely affected animals like this.

 Infections in the nasal passages can cause your dog to breathe more heavily than usual.
 Viral infections such as canine distemper, canine adenovirus types 1 and 2, and canine parainfluenza can cause inflammation in the nasal passages, which is also known as rhinitis.
 Other symptoms, as well as changes in breathing, include sneezing, increased nasal discharge, and snoring.

 Bacterial infections can also occur in the nasal passages, either secondary to a viral infection or because of other conditions.
-One example is a tooth root abscess extending upwards toward the nasal passages and sinuses, or an infection secondary to a foreign body in the nasal passage.
+One example is a tooth root abscess extending upwards toward the nasal passages and sinuses or infection secondary to a foreign body in the nasal passage.

 Fungal infections are also a possibility.
 Fungal rhinitis can be a painful condition and is most often caused by a species known as Aspergillus.
 The spores of this fungus can be found in the environment, especially in the soil.
 Antifungal medications may be required to treat this condition, and sometimes surgery.